 1. Go to the Configurations tab on the configuration server and clone the currently active configuration to modify it.

-4. Enable the number porting feature and provide the path to the directory containing the LERG database.
+3. Provide the path to the directory containing the LERG database.

 The mandatory condition for number porting through Neustar is accessibility to the LERG (Local Exchange Routing Guide) database.
 The system retrieves the LATA from the LERG database and uses this data to obtain the LRN.